Betoota, Queensland: History

+Education

+There are no schools in Betoota.
+The alternatives are distance education and boarding school.

 Heritage listings

 Betoota has a number of heritage-listed sites, including a protected area known as Burke and Wills "Plant Camp".

 Popular culture

 The town's name has been used by the Australian satirical news website and digital media company The Betoota Advocate, although the company is actually based in Sydney.
 It purports to be "Australia's oldest newspaper".